We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 PHOTO: Amazon

-What we liked: A favorite of home baristas for over two decades, the Rancilio Silvia is one of the first home espresso machines ever made with commercial-grade parts.
-It’s heavy-duty with a fairly small body, and I pulled some of the best-tasting espresso shots on it during testing.
-While it doesn’t have a PID-controlled boiler, it has a light that indicates when the machine's heating so I could temperature surf for 200ºF brew temps.
-Its single boiler can be switched to hot water mode that dispenses out of the steam wand for pre-heating espresso cups, as well as steam mode.
-That means it has a more powerful steam wand than most of my top picks since it has a full boiler pressurizing the steam wand instead of a quick-heating thermoblock.
-The steam wand itself was a joy to use—it’s the same full articulating steam wand that Rancilio adds to its commercial machines, and combined with the weighted professional portafilter, using the Silvia felt like having a pro setup at home.
+What we liked: A favorite of baristas for over two decades, the Rancilio Silvia is one of the first home machines ever made with commercial-grade parts.
+We pulled some of the best-tasting espresso shots with it during testing.
+While it doesn’t have a PID-controlled boiler, it has a light that indicates when the machine is heating, allowing us to temperature surf.
+Its single boiler can be switched to hot water mode—for pre-heating espresso cups—as well as steam mode.
+With a full boiler heating the steam wand, it was powerful and easy to use.
+It’s the same one Rancilio adds to its commercial machines and that, combined with the weighted portafilter, made the Silvia feel like having a pro setup at home.

-What we didn’t like: It can take the machine a few minutes to heat up enough for steam mode, and then after you’re done steaming, the boiler will be too hot to pull a shot right away.
-It’s not an ideal espresso machine for anyone who wants to make back-to-back milk drinks, and I also found that nailing the temperature surfing process was tricky.
-You can add a PID to the machine, though, and you can even buy a version with a PID added for you.
+What we didn’t like: It can take the machine a few minutes to heat up for steam mode.
+After you’re done steaming, the boiler will be too hot to pull a shot right away.
+That means it’s not an ideal espresso machine for anyone who wants to make back-to-back milk drinks.
+We also found that nailing the temperature surfing process was tricky, though you can buy a pricier version with PID added for you.

 Best for: Espresso enthusiasts who don’t mind learning techniques or tinkering.